20 Best U.S. Travel Destinations, According to TripAdvisor

 15. Charleston, South Carolina

 This seaside city is one of the country’s prettiest, with its antebellum historic districts shaded by live oaks.
 Enjoy a proper brunch to sample Southern favorites like chicken and waffles and sweet potato hash.
 Then spend the afternoon shopping for antiques on historic King Street, teeing off on your choice of more than 20 golf courses, or walking along Waterfront Park with its the views of Fort Sumter National Monument.
 Wrap up your days with a horse-drawn carriage ride.
-Find out the world’s best travel experiences you’ll want to add to your bucket list.

 14. Key West, Florida